 Energy and Utility companies play a critical role in the United States’ national security.
 That’s largely in part because these responsible entities are strictly maintained and regulated to secure and protect energy infrastructure on a national scale.
 Whenever these systems fail, the damage has the potential to be massively more impactful than your typical power outage on a rainy day.
 While these cases of failure are few and far between, catastrophe is a lot closer to our grid than the everyday consumer can account for.
 For example:

 What would happen if a town lost power?
 Traffic lights stop working, buildings lose power, and chaos ensues.
-The life-saving machines in hospitals power down, medications kept in electrically powered and regulated machines are trapped.
-In today’s day and age, we often underestimate how dependent we are on electricity to power our daily lives and as the grid becomes more and more connected through the internet of things (IoT), we are increasingly open to cyber attacks caused by bad actors that don’t even need to leave their houses to wreak havoc on an entire region or nation.
+The life-saving machines in hospitals power down, and medications kept in electrically powered and regulated machines are trapped.
+In today’s day and age, we often underestimate how dependent we are on electricity to power our daily lives, and as the grid becomes more and more connected through the Internet of Things (IoT), we are increasingly open to cyber attacks caused by bad actors that don’t even need to leave their houses to wreak havoc on an entire region or nation.